Andela: Funding

 On June 25, 2015, Andela secured $10 million in Series A funding.
 Spark Capital led the investment and many of the Seed investors participated.

 The following year, The Chan Zuckerberg Initiative—founded and owned by Facebook founder Mark Zuckerberg and Priscilla Chan—led in Andela’s $24 million Series B round of funding, making it the first lead investment ever for the foundation.

 In October 2017, Andela secured $40 million in Series C funding, bringing the total the company had raised to $80 million.
 The investment, led by CRE Venture Capital—a South African-based venture firm—is one of the largest investments to be led by an African venture firm into an African company.

 In January 2019, Generation Investment Management, a sustainable investment management firm, led Andela's $100M Series D round of funding, bringing Andela’s total venture funding to $180M.
 The Series D also included Serena Williams’ investment platform, Serena Ventures.

 On September 29, 2021, Andela announced $200M Investment led by Softbank Vision Fund 2 with participation from new investor Whale Rock and existing investors including Generation Investment Management, Chan Zuckerberg Initiative, and Spark Capital.
 Lydia Jett, founding partner at SoftBank Investment Advisers, joined Andela’s Board of Directors.
 The Series E financing valued the company at $1.5 billion, making it the first unicorn talent marketplace.
 Andela is one of the seven unicorn companies founded in Africa.

+Andela's AI Academy trained 200 developers in GitHub Copilot as a part of a multi year partnership with GitHub, with plans to train 1,000 more by the end of 2025 and 2,000 in 2026.
+In June 2025, Andela teamed up with Emergence AI to launch a brand new training program for software engineers. it's to train software engineers in multi agent AI systems.
+They acquired Woven, a technical assessment company, to strengthen its test capabilities for AI engineers in January 2026.